Princess Beatrice of Bourbon: Suitors

+Engagement and wedding

-On 3 January 1897, aged 22, Princess Beatrice announced her engagement to the Italian nobleman Fabrizio Massimo, Prince of Roviano and Duke of Anticoli Corrado.
-They were cousins (specifically, Fabrizio was a half-first-cousin of her mother Margherita), and both descended from Beatrice's great-grandmother, Caroline, Duchess of Berry.
+However, on 3 January 1897, aged 22, the Marquis Urbain de Maillé, representative of Don Carlos in France, announced her engagement to the Italian nobleman Fabrizio Massimo, Prince of Roviano and Duke of Anticoli Corrado.
+They were cousins (specifically, Fabrizio was a half-first-cousin of her mother Margherita), and both descended from Beatrice's great-grandmother, Marie-Caroline, Duchess of Berry.
+Beatrice was in love with Prince Fabrizio Massimo from several years before their engagement was announced.
+For Francisco, Count of Melgar, it was an idea of Beatrice step-mother, Princess Berthe of Rohan, with whom the children of Don Carlos had a very bad relationship.

+Beatrice and Fabrizio on their engagement, 1897.

-They were married a month later, on 27 February 1897, in Venice, by Cardinal Sarto, the future Pope Pius X. He would also marry Beatrice's younger sister a month later.
+Beatrice and Fabrizio were married a month later, on 27 February 1897, at 11am, in the reception room, transformed into a Chapel of the Patriachate of Venice, by Cardinal Sarto, the future Pope Pius X. He would also marry Beatrice's younger sister a month later.
 Princess Beatrice was escorted into the chapel by her father, and her eldest brother, Prince Jaime.
+The bride’s witnesses were her eldest brother Jaime, and her maternal uncle, Prince Henri, Count of Bardi.
+Those of Fabrizio were his father, The Prince of Arsoli and his uncle, The Duke of Grazia.
+Their civil marriage was signed at the Venice City Hall by the mayor, Count Grimani.
 The new royal couple received over 200 telegrams of congratulations (150 of them from Carlist and 50 from sovereigns, royals, and nobility).
 Among them, the Princess of Bulgaria, first cousin of Beatrice wrote :"Bravo!
 I'm so happy for your well-deserved happiness: may God protect you both!
 I sincerely hope the new year starts well.
+Hugs - Maria-Luisa"'.Despite Fabrizio family connection with Royal Houses from Italy, Two-Sicilies and Saxony, he wasn’t considered as “equal” and Beatrice’s marriage was technically morganatic in Spain, even if no one talk about it, as Fabrizio was a third cousin of the King of Italy.
+However, Beatrice’s dowry has become a problem.
+Despite the promise to receive 400,000 francs, Beatrice receives only a third of it.
+As Fabrizio was poor, it became the first breakup of their marriage.

-Hugs - Maria-Luisa"'.The couple lived in Rome, in the Palazzo Massimo alle Colonne, and had four daughters:
+The couple lived in Rome, in the Palazzo Massimo alle Colonne, and had four daughters: